daferre01/daferre01/README.md

 - **🔄 ETL and Web Scraping**
 - **🤖 Artificial Intelligence and Image/Video Processing**
 - **🛠 Oracle Ecosystem:** Forms, PL/SQL, BiPublisher, Reports

-## 🌟 Achievements and Certifications

-- 🏅 Notable participation in programming competitions like ProgramaMe and Kaggle tournaments.
-- 🎓 Professional certifications from OpenWebinars, Cursa, and MinnaLearn.

 ## 📬 Contact